Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Experimental Evaluation

 \subsection{In-Training Evaluation}

 In the in-training setting, we evaluate the effectiveness of our defense in protecting webpages that were explicitly included in the defense's training dataset.
-Specifically, we focus on the 95 monitored webpages from the closed-world portion of the dataset introduced in Section~\ref{sec:exp_setup}.
+Specifically, we conduct our evaluation on the monitored websites from both the Sirinam et al. and AWF datasets.
 These sites serve as our set of protected targets.
 Following prior work~\cite{shen2024real, shen2023subverting}, we partition the dataset into training, validation, and testing sets using an 8:1:1 ratio.
 At a high level, our full defense pipeline proceeds as follows.
 We begin by applying the modified CAST algorithm \ref{sec:pattern_detection} to the training traces of each webpage to extract recurring traffic patterns.
 These patterns are then clustered using the $k$-anonymity-based algorithm introduced in Section~\ref{sec:AS_gen} to obtain our anonimity-sets (we perform the experiments by varying the minimum required anonymity set size $k$ from 2 to 30).
 For each of the obtained anonymity-sets, we identify a safe timestamp using early time-series classification as described in Section~\ref{sec:early_pred}, allowing us to switch from a global Tamaraw configuration to a cluster-specific configuration as early as possible.
 Finally, we compare the performance against applying the classical Tamaraw to the traces.

 For a fixed global configuration $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$ selected from the Pareto-optimal grid introduced in Section~\ref{sec:exp_setup}, we determine cluster-specific regularization parameters for each anonymity set.
 Specifically, we sweep over the full grid of $(\rho_{\text{in}}, \rho_{\text{out}})$ pairs and select the configuration that achieves lower bandwidth and time overheads on the traces within the anonymity set, compared to $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$.
 This ensures that the local configuration provides a clear improvement over the global baseline for the assigned subset of traces.